PositiveVibrations/fuml/README.md

 Known issues: We went for an ambitious and unique project that would require a full team effort of all 5 members.
-Due to that fact we did NOT have a full team, we didnt complete the full project.
+Due to that fact we did NOT have a full team, we didnt complete the full project in the alloted time.